ntban15/test-blog/content/blog/data-duplication/index.md

 image: "./figure-2.png"
 ---

 Pretty much every modern data-driven application operates on lists of things.
-Think of your typical social feeds, your online orders, or simply the results from your go-to search engine™️.
+Think of your typical social feeds, your online orders, or simply the results from your go-to search engine™.
 Human love lists.
 To-do lists keep procrastination at bay.
 "Top 10 series to binge" lists drive boredom away.

 > People are attracted to lists because we live in an era of overstimulation, especially in terms of information...
 And lists help us in organizing what is otherwise overwhelming.
 >